Lakshman Joo

-Swami Lakshman Joo (9 May 1907 – 27 September 1991) was a mystic and scholar of Kashmir Shaivism.
-He was known as Lal Sahib ("Friend of God") by followers.
+Lakshman Joo (9 May 1907 – 27 September 1991), born Lakshman Raina and also called Lal Sahib by his followers, was a mystic and scholar of Kashmir Shaivism.

 Biography

 Lakshman Joo was born in a Kashmiri Hindu Brahmin family in the city of Srinagar in Kashmir.
 He was the fifth child in a household of four boys and five girls.
-His father, Narayandas ("Nav Narayan") Raina, was the first person to have introduced houseboats in the Kashmir Valley.

 His mother's name was Arnyamali Raina.

 At the age of five he was introduced to the path of spirituality by his elder brother Maheshvaranath.
 Up to the age of eight his spiritual progress in the lineage of Kashmiri Shaivam was monitored by his family priest, Pandit Swami Ram Joo (1854-1915), and later by his chief disciple Swami Mehatab Kak (1870?-1942).
 At the age of 19, it is said, he experienced a clear taste of Self-realisation.
 Shortly afterwards he left home, as he wrote, "in search of the Supreme" and moved to the famous ashram of Sadhamalyun (Sadhuganga) in Handwara.
 Persuaded by his father to return to Srinagar, he continued to study Sanskrit and Shaiva philosophy under the guidance of a scholar named Maheshwar Razdan.

 From 1934 to 1935, Lakshman Joo moved to an isolated place above the village of Gupta Ganga near Nishat suburb of Srinagar where his parents built him a house.
-This was a place where Abhinavagupta had lived nine centuries before.
+This was where Abhinavagupta had lived nine centuries ago.
 In 1962 he moved down the hill to a place closer to the famous Dal Lake a few hundred metres from the Nishat Gardens.
 Around the age of 30 Lakshman Joo traveled in India, spending time on a Mumbai beach and a short time with Mahatma Gandhi at Sevagram and then with Sri Aurobindo at Pondicherry.
 From there he found his way to Tiruvannamalai to meet Ramana Maharshi.
 There he spent some weeks and later commented; "I felt those golden days were indeed divine".